sanger-tol/insdcdownload/docs/output.md

 - `GCA_*.fa.gz.fai`: `samtools faidx` index, which allows accessing any region of the assembly in constant time
 - `GCA_*.fa.dict`: `samtools dict` index, which allows identifying a sequence by its MD5 checksum
 - `GCA_*.chrom_sizes`: Tabular file with the size of all sequences in the assembly.
 Typically used to build "big" files (bigBed, etc).

+with the exception of `ACCESSION`, which contains a single line of text: the assembly accession.

 ### Primary analysis files